OrchardCMS/OrchardCore/src/docs/reference/modules/Shortcodes/README.md

 ### `[locale]`

 The `locale` shortcode allows you to conditionally render content in the specified language.
 Output is based on the current thread culture.
+This shortcode is accessible when the `OrchardCore.Localization` module is enabled.

+Example
 ```
 [locale en]English Text[/locale][locale fr]French Text[/locale]
 ```

 By default, the shortcode will render the content if the current locale is a parent of the specified language.
 For example, if the current locale is `en-CA` and you specified this shortcode: `[locale en]English Text[/locale]` The output will be `English Text`.
-You can disable this behavior by passing `false` as the second argument of the shortcode. `[locale en false]English Text[/locale]` would render nothing in this case.
+You can disable this behavior by passing `false` as the second argument of the shortcode.
+`[locale en false]English Text[/locale]` would render nothing if the current culture is not exactly `en`.

 ## Video